 To help address the literacy crisis in Los Angeles and get children excited about reading, the Los Angeles Dodgers and the Los Angeles Dodgers Foundation have partnered to launch LA READS, a literacy campaign which includes a literacy challenge: "Dodgers Reading Champions".
 LA READS and "Dodgers Reading Champions" are designed to motivate youth to read and help them build a lifelong love of reading.
-The challenge launched online on Saturday April 1st and readers can go to the link below to participate and win cool incentives until the end of August 2017.
-Click here for the LAUSD LA Reads flyer.
+Click here to find more information.

 DonorsChoose empowers public school teachers from across the country to request much needed materials and experiences for their students.
 Teachers are allowed to register the materials and resources they need and DonorsChoose matches those needs to donors interested in supporting their needs.
 DonorsChoose verifies the requested items and purchases them, those items are then shipped directly to the school.
 There is no submission deadline and classroom registration is ongoing.
 Website: https://www.donorschoose.org/

 Association of American Educators Foundation

 Classroom grants from the Association of American Educators (AAE) Foundation can be used for a variety of projects and materials, including but not limited to books, software, calculators, mathematics manipulatives, art supplies, audio-visual equipment, lab materials, and more.
 Funds must be used within one year of the application deadline.
 All full-time educators who have not received a scholarship or grant from AAE in the past two years are eligible to apply.
 Applications must be submitted online.
 Awards are competitive, and the number of grants awarded depends on the total number of applicants.
 Grants up to $500 are awarded and application deadlines are March 1 and October 1 annually.
 Website: http://www.aaeteachers.org/index.php/classroom-grant-application